SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/06-Summary.md

 - **Accessing and using** the browser's objects with JavaScript

-In the next lesson you will learn:
+The topic of the next lesson is:

 **DOM Manipulations**